-This month we’re challenging your mind and body through the four challenges being shared.
-You can participate in any of the challenges at any time during the year, but your participation during the month of October can win you some awesome Sole Hope gear.
+We’re challenging your mind and body through the three challenges being shared.
+You can participate in any of the challenges at any time during the year.

 Week two brought us the Shoe Roundup Challenge.
 For many of our patients, their Sole Hope shoes are their first pair of new shoes.
 They may also be the only pair of closed-toe shoes that they have.
 Why is this important?
 Closed-toe shoes cover the sole, the sides, the toes, and the heels of the feet, protecting the areas where jiggers often burrow.
 Challenge your perspective this week and help us raise funds and awareness for the mission of Sole Hope!

 Bare feet are unprotected feet, and they are vulnerable to foot-related diseases like jiggers.
 The good news is that jiggers are preventable.
 When children receive treatment and shoes from Sole Hope to protect their feet, they also receive education on how to treat and prevent jiggers.
 In order to remain jigger-free, education must be put into action.
 Your support makes this process possible.
 The Shoe Roundup Donation Challenge gives YOU an opportunity to share the mission of Sole Hope and help make this life-changing process a reality for thousands of vulnerable feet in Uganda.